 What Are Indirect Objects?

-What Is the Difference Between Indirect Objects and Direct Objects?
+Indirect Objects vs. Direct Objects?

-In this sentence, the pronoun 'him' is the only object of the sentence so, it is a 'direct object.'
+In this sentence, the pronoun 'him' is the only object of the sentence, so it is a 'direct object.'

 Here, 'the keys' receives the action of the verb and 'him' receives the keys so, the keys is the 'direct object' and the pronoun him is the 'indirect object.'